anhvurz90/lineVnTest2/README.md

     11.In UserRepository.java, in the query there is no need for "group by"

   IV.Non-bug issue:

     1.There is not unitest nor intergration test.
 This is not a bug, just the lack of stability.
 Also it is not required in the task description, so I just mention here without any coding.
+    2.It is better to use DTO for service & web layers, but only Entity.